raymanaeron/rusty_plugin_workflow/readme_plugin_architecture.md

 }
 ```

 This ABI enables the engine to load plugins without relying on Rust-specific constructs like traits or vtables, preserving platform independence and safety across FFI boundaries.
+Each function in the interface serves a specific purpose:

+- `name` and `plugin_route`: Provide identity and routing information
+- `run`: Initializes the plugin with configuration parameters
+- `get_static_content_path`: Returns the path to the plugin's web assets
+- `get_api_resources`: Defines the REST API endpoints exposed by the plugin
+- `handle_request`: Processes incoming API requests
+- `cleanup`: Responsible for deallocating memory allocated by the plugin
+- `run_workflow`, `on_progress`, `on_complete`: Optional callbacks for long-running tasks

+Plugins implement this interface through the `plugin_core` crate, which provides macros that hide much of the FFI complexity from plugin developers.

 ## Engine Initialization and Plugin Lifecycle